ThomasBausiere/Learning/README.md

 Folder where i store my lessons or exercises.
 Here you can fine: some HTML, Css, Javascript atm.

-Tring to do more each day.
+Tring to do more every day.